 Ocampo, Ocampo + Watt – Apparatus b/w Better Than a Dirtnap

-Mike Watt releases on Record Store Day have become an annual tradition, and for good reason.
+Mike Watt releases on Record Store Day have become an annual tradition (biannual if you’re counting Black Friday), and for good reason.
 On the latest project, Ocampo, Ocampo + Watt, he teams up with Devin and Renata Ocampo.
 Devin hails from Dischord band The Effects.
 The trio performed together for the first time at DC venue The Black Cat’s 25th anniversary show.
 Their debut 7” release comes just in time for Record Store Day 2019.
 Half of the pressing, randomly shipped, comes on electric blue color vinyl.

 Johnny Adams – Heart & Soul